Foso/Jetpack-Compose-Playground/mkdocs/general/modifier.md

 This will set the height/width of the Composable to the maximum available height/width

 ####  Modifier.padding()
-You can use **Modifier.padding** to set padding to composables that take a modifier as an argument.
+You can use **Modifier.padding** to set padding to Composables that take a modifier as an argument.

 <p align="left">
   <img src ="../../images/general/modifier/PaddingExample.png" height=100 width=300 />